hstarmans/ldgraphy/README.md

 ```
 sudo modprobe uio_pruss
 ```
-To enable the uio_pruss module on each boot add it to /etc/modules-load.d/modules.conf where by adding the line uio_pruss.
+To enable the uio_pruss module on each boot add it to /etc/modules-load.d/modules.conf by adding the line uio_pruss.
-An alternative is to load the PRU via the Python module. check
+An alternative is to load the PRU via the Python module.
+Check if you have /dev/uio1 /dev/uio2 etc.
 ```
 ls /dev/uio*
 ```
-and see if you have /dev/uio1 /dev/uio2 etc.
 If not modify /boot/uEnv.txt, comment the proc line
 ```
 uboot_overlay_pru=/lib/firmware/AM335X-PRU-RPROC-4-4-TI-00A0.dtbo